HabitatFramework/TechnicalGuide/access/access.rst

 		Create New Data Source - Select Database dialog

 10. Leave all the settings as the default values and click :guilabel:`Finish`.

-11. A summary of the ODBC Setup will be displayed.
+11. A summary of the ODBC Setup will be displayed (see :ref:`figALSD` for example).
 Click :guilabel:`Test Data Source ...` to ensure the settings are correct and the connection works and then click :guilabel:`OK` to close the test window.

 	.. _figALSD: